groonga/groonga-normalizer-mysql/README.md

 #### Build groonga-normalizer-mysql

-Download the latest groonga-normalizer-mysql source from [packages.groonga.org](http://packages.groonga.org/source/groonga-normalizer-mysql/).
+Download the latest groonga-normalizer-mysql source from [GitHub releases](https://github.com/groonga/groonga-normalizer-mysql/releases/).
 Source file name is formatted as `groonga-normalizer-X.Y.Z.zip`.

 Extract the source and move to the source folder: